 - Minoxidil that extends hair’s anagen phase.

 - Topical application of corticosteroids to the scalp.
 The aim is to fight inflammation that causes follicles’ degeneration.
 Non-specific treatment is mainly applied in hair loss cases of vague aetiology in which there is no causative treatment, such as in cases of diffuse alopecia, cicatricial alopecia or alopecia areata.

 Conservative treatments that fight hair loss are:

-- Treating hair loss with the application of PRP (Platelet Rich Plasma) is a new, very promising treatment based on the healing and growth powers of the patient’s body.
-The plasma of the patient’s blood, being rich in platelets, is stimulated resulting in the production of protein growth factors, which in turn cause stem cells’ activation.
+- Treating hair loss with autologous growth factors is a new, very promising treatment based on the healing and growth powers of the patient’s body.
+The patient’s blood, being rich in active ingredients, is stimulated resulting in the production of protein growth factors, which in turn cause cells’ activation.
 This fact results in the production of new cells and also in the growth of hair follicles.

 - Treating hair loss with laser LLLT can be applied successfully in cases of incipient or intermediate androgenetic alopecia, as well as in cases of diffuse alopecia.
 The treatment acts by improving topical blood supply and through increased production of energy in the hair follicles’ cells, eventually resulting in hair’s improved nourishment.